awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

 1. Once you connect to the instance, you can perform any of the following actions to customize it for your needs:
    + Install software and applications
    + Copy data
-   + Reduce start time by deleting temporary files, defragmenting your hard drive, and zeroing out free space
+   + Reduce start time by deleting temporary files and defragmenting your hard drive
    + Attach additional EBS volumes
    + Create a new user account and add it to the Administrators group